aquaMetrics/kraken/README.md

 <!-- badges: end -->

-The goal of `kraken` [R](https://www.r-project.org/) package is to calculate the mixing zone area from Fauna IQI or DNA predicted IQI sampling results.
+The goal of `kraken` [R](https://www.r-project.org/) package is to calculate the mixing zone from Fauna IQI or DNA predicted IQI sampling results.

 This package is in an experimental phase.
 The core algorithm for calculating the area is unlikely to change, but the function names as